Pouteria campechiana

-Lucuma campechiana (commonly known as the cupcake fruit, eggfruit, zapote amarillo or canistel) is an evergreen tree native to, and cultivated in, southern Mexico, Belize, Guatemala, and El Salvador.
+Pouteria campechiana (commonly known as the cupcake fruit, eggfruit, zapote amarillo, yellow sapote or canistel) is an evergreen tree native to, and cultivated in, southern Mexico, Belize, Guatemala, and El Salvador.
 It is cultivated in other countries, such as India, Costa Rica, Brazil, the United States, the Dominican Republic, Australia, Cambodia, Vietnam, Taiwan, Indonesia, Sri Lanka, Nigeria, Cameroon and the Philippines.
 The edible part of the tree is its fruit, which is colloquially known as an egg fruit.

-The canistel grows up to 10 m high, and produces orange-yellow fruit, also called yellow sapote, up to 7 cm long, which are edible raw.
+The canistel grows up to 10 m high, and produces orange-yellow fruit up to 7 cm long, which are edible raw.
 Canistel flesh is sweet, with a texture often compared to that of a hard-boiled egg yolk, hence its colloquial name "eggfruit".
 It is closely related to the lúcuma, mamey sapote, and abiu.

 Fruit description

 The shape and size of the fruit is highly variable, depending on the cultivar.
 The better selections consistently produce large, ovate fruit with glossy skin weighing upwards of 400 g (14 oz).
 The flesh is somewhat pasty, although the best varieties have a creamy, mousse-like texture.
 The flavor is rich and is reminiscent of an egg custard.
 The fruit may contain one to six large, brown seeds.

-The canistel displays climacteric fruit ripening.
+The canistel is a climacteric fruit, so it continues to ripen after harvest.
 A fully mature fruit shows an intense yellow skin color.
 Eventually, it softens and drops from the tree.
-Insects and birds avoid the fruit flesh, perhaps due to its astringent properties, that are much reduced in senescent fruits, but still perceptible to the human palate.
-Apparently mature fruits severed from the tree while still hard often fail to develop the desired climacteric changes in terms of reduced astringency and a texture reminiscent of egg yolk.
+Insects and birds avoid the fruit, perhaps due to its astringent properties.
+The bitterness is perceptible to the human palate as well, though much reduced as the fruit overripens.
+Mature fruits harvested while hard may not ripen properly: the fruits may remain astringent and fail to develop its signature texture reminiscent of egg yolk.